-Eligible candidates are:
+Eligible candidates are

-- A. Any not-for-profit organization, or - B. A public school which requests to convert to a charter school with support of fifty percent (50%) or more parents, and fifty percent (50%) or more teachers.

-(Private schools, parochial schools, and home education programs are not eligible to become charter schools.)
+- A. Any not-for-profit organization, or - B. A public school which has been in operation for at least two (2) years and requests to convert to a charter school with support of fifty percent (50%) or more of the parents of children enrolled at the school and fifty percent (50%) or more of the teachers employed at the school. - C. Private schools, parochial schools, and home education programs are not eligible to become charter schools. - III.
+Legal Entity and Requirements